cloudknit-io/cloudknit/README.md

 ## Why we built CloudKnit

 There are tools today that allow us to manage cloud environments but as the environments become more complex and teams look for advanced use cases like visualizing environments, replicating environments, promoting changes across environments, blue/green deployments, etc., existing tools fall short.

 This causes some teams to build and maintain in-house solutions.
-We want to make it easy for devops teams to manage complex environments and get to advanced cases to gain a Competitive advantage.
+We want to make it easy for devops teams to manage complex environments, get to advanced cases, and to gain a competitive advantage.

-Existing cloud-native tools like Terraform, Pulumi, Helm, ArgoCD, etc. are great at automating simple environments, but if you want an environment like the one below (Diagram 2) with Infrastructure resources and cloud-native applications, your options are:
+Existing cloud-native tools like Terraform, Pulumi, Helm, ArgoCD, etc. are great at automating simple environments, but if you want an environment like the one below (Diagram 2) with infrastructure resources and cloud-native applications, your options are:

 ### Option 1: Monolith Infrastructure as Code & Application Deployment